wilg/minecloud/README.rst

     # Optional Dynamic DNS Settings
     # If you don't want to have a constantly-changing IP address, you can add your
-    # login credentials for https://www.noip.com (a free service that will give you)
+    # login credentials for https://www.noip.com (which is free!)
+    #
-    # a URL that Minecloud will automatically point to your server IP.
+    # This service gives you a URL that Minecloud will automatically point
+    # to your server IP and keep up to date.
     $ heroku config:set NO_IP_HOSTNAME=my-great-hostname.servegame.com
     $ heroku config:set NO_IP_USERNAME=me@example.com
     $ heroku config:set NO_IP_PASSWORD=secretpassword